SCOPE OF THIS CHAPTER

 2.3 Assessment Plan

-In this section the Social Worker, in conjunction with the family, outlines the planning needed for the case.
+In this section the social worker, in conjunction with the family, outlines the planning needed for the case.
 A timeframe is agreed, and the tools and methods to be used discussed.
-Consider how you will approach the family, what you will say, how you'll say it, and how it might be received.
+The worker should focus on the family's strengths and identify support within the family network.
+The genogram should be completed, to assist.
+Consider how you will approach the family, what you will say, how you'll say it, and how it might be received?
 Is anything needed to support communication with the child and family e.g. an interpreter?
 Read the Social Care file - it may give you a lot of valuable information about the family which can guide the whole of the assessment.

 It is important to consider the need for children to have permanency throughout their childhoods therefore as far as possible the assessment should consider the carer's ability to meet the changing developmental needs of the child, not just in the here and now.